Monstera Deliciosa: Growing Delicious Monsters At Home

 Tons of common names exist for this plant.
 Fruit salad plant or fruit salad tree, Swiss cheese plant, monstereo… there’s just bunches of different names.
 It’s been referred to as the Mexican breadfruit because it can rarely produce a fruit.
 Another species, Monstera adansonii is sometimes called the Swiss cheese plant.

 In the southeastern USA, it’s often called hurricane plant.
-The leaves of this plant may be broad, but they’re filled with many naturally-forming holes.
+The green ear-shaped leaves of this plant may be broad, but they’re filled with many naturally-forming holes.
 This also gives it the Swiss cheese plant name!

 While the flower spike is also inedible at first, it ripens over time into a very uncommon and edible fruit.
 These rarely produce flowers outside of their natural habitat.
 Greenhouse conditions can mimic their habitat more accurately.